toc777/sbt-eslint/README.md

 Options can be specified in accordance with the [JSHint website](http://www.jshint.com/docs) and they share the same set of defaults.
 To set an option you can provide a `.jshintrc` file within your project's base directory.
 If there is no such file then a `.jshintrc` file will be search for in your home directory.
-This behaviour can be overridden by using a `JSHintPlugin.config` setting for the plugin.
+This behaviour can be overridden by using a `JshintKeys.config` setting for the plugin.
-`JSHintPlugin.config` is used to specify the location of a configuration file.
+`JshintKeys.config` is used to specify the location of a configuration file.

 &copy; Typesafe Inc., 2013, 2014